Group-24-VDSL/Grocery-Galleria/README.md

  - Sanduni Sandeepa - [@sanduni-sandeepa](https://github.com/sanduni-sandeepa)
  - Wathsala Vishwajith [@wathsala-vishwajith](https://github.com/wathsala-vishwajith)

+## Instructions
+1. Clone this repository.
+2. run `composer install`
+3. Populate the .env file referencing the .env.sample
+4. Use Stripe CLI to enable forwarding of the payment webhooks `stripe listen --forward-to localhost/pay`

+---
+## Git subtree for the core folder
 Use Latest Git.
 This project uses subtrees for modularizing the core folder.
 Use,